ansonshengit/Query-In-Place/Athena.md

 After the crawler has finished, there are two tables in the nycitytaxi database: a table for the raw CSV data and a table for the transformed Parquet data.

-Analyze the data with Amazon Athena
-Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
-Athena is capable of querying CSV data.
-However, the Parquet file format significantly reduces the time and cost of querying the data.
-For more information, see the blog post Analyzing Data in Amazon S3 using Amazon Athena.

-To use AWS Glue with Amazon Athena, you must upgrade your Athena data catalog to the AWS Glue Data Catalog.
-For more information about upgrading your Athena data catalog, see this step-by-step guide.

-1. Open the AWS Management Console for Athena.
-The Query Editor displays both tables in the nycitytaxi.
-2. You can query the data using standard SQL.
+You can query the data using standard SQL.

     Choose the nytaxigreenparquet
-    Type Select * From "nycitytaxi"."data" limit 10;
+    Type `sql Select * From "nycitytaxi"."data" limit 10;`
     Choose Run Query.

 Conclusion